 LEGACY: The Women of WARM Gallery

-is a landmark exhibition honoring a pioneering feminist art movement as it marks the 50th anniversary of its founding in April 1976 in the Warehouse District of Minneapolis.
+A landmark exhibition honoring a pioneering feminist art movement as it marks the 50th anniversary of its founding in April 1976 in the Warehouse District of Minneapolis.

 Marking its 50th anniversary,